Honey Basics

 Is Honey Gluten-Free?

-Potential Gluten Contaminants in Honey Products
+Potential Gluten in Honey Products

 Even though honey is naturally gluten-free, not all honey products are devoid of gluten.
 Some contain trace amounts of gluten, while others are mixed into gluten products.